sagemath/sagewiki_to_gh-2022-10-10/days57.md

 == Practical information ==

+=== Venue ===

+The workshop takes place in a guest house, which has comfortable working spaces, a cooking and dining area, and a few bedrooms.
+This favors an intense workshop, with everything taking place in the same place.

+We will set up a wired internet connection and an open wifi.

+The Tower can accommodate 8-10 people and an adjacent guest house offers more room if needed.

+Meals are cooked in turns by the participants for everyone, so bring along your favorite recipes and dishes!

+The surrounding area offers nice hiking possibilities, bring hiking/climbing shoes.

+Also bring music instruments/scores for the breaks.

+=== Dates ===

+The core of the activity will be Monday, April 7, 2014 to Friday, April 11, 2014.

+Arrival on Sunday, April 6, is encouraged; early arrival is possible on Saturday, April 5, 2014.

+Participants are welcome to stay until Saturday, April 12.

+If you wish to stay longer before or after these dates, let us know.

+=== Funding ===

-Accommodation will be covered by our funding sources.
+Accommodation and meals are covered by our funding sources.

 We also aim to fund travel for PhD students and postdocs.
-Other participants, please arrange funding for your travel.

-The Tower can accommodate 8-10 people, and if needed there is another adjacent guest house.

-The core of the activity will be Monday, April 7, 2014 to Friday, April 11, 2014.

-Arrival on Sunday, April 6, is encouraged, and in fact early arrival is even possible on the afternoon of Saturday, April 5, 2014.

-Participants can stay until the morning of Saturday, April 12, 2014.

-Meals are cooked in turns by the participants for everyone, so bring along your favorite recipes and dishes!
-Also bring along hiking/climbing shoes and music instruments/scores for the breaks.
-There will of course be an open wifi and wired internet connection.
+=== Registration ===

 To register, please fill in the following form and email it to [[http://www.labri.fr/perso/boussica/index_en.html|Adrien Boussicault]]::